jpmirfcb/GenericPicker/README.md

 The purpose of this work is to have a completely customizable and reusable replacement for standard Xamarin.forms picker that allows:

 - Databinding
-- Lazy loading data elements
+- Scroll to download more data elements
 - Search items
 - and finally pick an item.